Estimating orthant probabilities of high dimensional Gaussian vectors with an application to set estimation: Abstract

 \section{Abstract}

-The computation of Gaussian orthant probabilities has been extensively studied for low dimensional vectors.
-Here we focus on the high dimensional case and we present a two step procedure relying on both deterministic and stochastic techniques.
-The proposed estimator relies indeed on splitting the probability into a low dimensional term and a remainder.
-While the low dimensional probability can be estimated by fast and accurate quadrature, the remainder requires Monte Carlo sampling.
+The computation of Gaussian orthant probabilities has been extensively studied for low-dimensional vectors.
+Here, we focus on the high-dimensional case and we present a two-step procedure relying on both deterministic and stochastic techniques.
+The proposed estimator relies indeed on splitting the probability into a low-dimensional term and a remainder.
+While the low-dimensional probability can be estimated by fast and accurate quadrature, the remainder requires Monte Carlo sampling.
 We further refine the estimation by using a novel asymmetric nested Monte Carlo (anMC) algorithm for the remainder and we highlight cases where this approximation brings substantial efficiency gains.
-The proposed methods are compared against state-of-the-art methods in a numerical study, where we also analyse advantages and drawbacks of anMC.
-Finally the proposed method is applied to derive conservative estimates of excursion sets of expensive to evaluate deterministic functions under a Gaussian random field prior, without requiring a Markov assumption.
+The proposed methods are compared against state-of-the-art techniques in a numerical study, which also calls attention to the advantages and drawbacks of the procedure.
+Finally, the proposed method is applied to derive conservative estimates of excursion sets of expensive to evaluate deterministic functions under a Gaussian random field prior, without requiring a Markov assumption.
+Supplementary material for this article is available online.

 {\it Keywords:} Conservative set estimation; Gaussian probabilities; Gaussian random fields; Monte Carlo.